Is an employer obliged to wait a certain period of time before re-employing an employee who was dismissed for redundancy?

 When assessing whether or not there was a genuine redundancy situation for the purposes of the fairness of the dismissal, an employment tribunal will look at the entire period from the start of redundancy consultation until the employee's employment terminates on the ground of redundancy.
 If the employer engages someone else in a particular role shortly after making an employee redundant from that role, this may cast doubt on the genuineness of the redundancy should the employee challenge it by bringing an unfair dismissal claim.
 In these circumstances, the employer would need to demonstrate that the redundancy situation was still subsisting at the time the redundant employee was dismissed and it was only after that date that its economic position changed.

-The position is different if the offer of new employment is made before the original employment has ended, ie if the employee is given notice of redundancy but, before the employment ends, the employer offers him or her a new job.
+The position is different if the offer of new employment is made before the original employment has ended, ie if the employee is given notice of redundancy but, before the employment ends, the employer offers them a new job.
 In these circumstances, continuity will be preserved if the new job starts no more than four weeks after the redundancy date.

 For statutory redundancy payment purposes, continuity of employment is broken where a redundancy payment has been paid to the employee and the employee is then re-engaged under a new contract of employment.
 This prevents the employee's service counting twice for statutory redundancy payment purposes.